 Mary’s Spring Mix Salad with Feta and Pine Nuts

-If you’ve tried my friend Mary’s Perfect Easy Dressing for Spring Mix Greens, Mary’s Spring Mix Salad with Feta and Pine Nuts is a kicked-up salad using it that’s perfect for a busy week.
-And this perfect easy salad is low-carb, keto, and low-glycemic!
-Use Salad Recipes to find more recipes like this one.
+If you’ve tried my friend Mary’s Perfect Easy Dressing for Spring Mix Greens, Mary’s Spring Mix Salad with Feta and Pine Nuts is a kicked-up salad using that dressing that’s perfect for a quick but impressive salad.

 But when I have time to do more than splash on some olive oil, lime juice, and red wine vinegar, Mary’s Spring Mix Salad with Feta and Pine Nuts is the way I dress up this salad into something good enough to serve to guests.
 And this is seriously good; I could eat this for lunch or dinner most any time of year without feeling even a teeny bit deprived, because FETA and PINE NUTS!

 Of course the variations are endless, but if you like Feta and Pine Nuts please try my favorite combination at least once.
 And if you find another variation of a salad with Mary’s dressing that really helps you eat more salad, please come back and tell us about it in the comments.

 What is Spring Mix?

 Spring Mix is a salad greens mix sold in U.S. grocery stores.
 It always contains some baby greens, which is why I think it has the word spring in the name!